 What steps can a parent take in encouraging a new Boy Scout who has just joined a troop with little or no previous Scouting experience?

 Boy Scouts working on their Tenderfoot, Second Class, and First Class ranks might want to check out the early rank requirements videos from the BSA.
 Troop Instructors will also find these videos helpful when preparing to teach younger scouts a skill.
 These videos give step by step instructions for all of the requirements for these […]

 Summer camp is usually the highlight of the Scouting year.
 It can be particularly exciting for first year Boy Scouts.
 It can also be a little intimidating.
 A program designed specifically for new Scouts will help them adjust to camp life.

 The requirements for Tenderfoot mostly introduce the new Scouts to the basic skills they should know now that they are Boy Scouts.
 They are completely age appropriate for a typical 10, 11, or 12 year old.

 If your Webelos or Boy Scouts are working on first aid requirements, you can add in some fun by making a fake wound on a “victim” or two.

 Scouts like to get outdoors, but in many areas that brings the danger of tick bites.
 While most tick bites won’t cause more than minor irritation, if treated incorrectly complications can occur.

 When you are doing first aid instruction, it is best to demonstrate it as much as possible.
 Here is a way they showed us at a Pow Wow a few years ago.
 I did this with my previous Webelos den and they really enjoyed it.

-First Aid Baseball Game for Boy Scouts and Webelos First aid baseball is a fun way to review first aid skills with Boy Scouts and Webelos.
+First aid baseball is a fun way to review first aid skills with Boy Scouts and Webelos.
 There are instructions for the game and a set of question cards included in the printable file.